 # Verify installation

-go version # Should show go version go1.24.5 linux/amd64
+go version # Should show go version go1.24.5 linux/amd64 These settings optimize Go for development productivity:

 # Modern module-based development